dmptrluke/django-markdownfield/README.md

 A simple custom field for Django that can safely render Markdown and store it in the database.

 Your text is stored in a `MarkdownField`.
-When the model is saved, django-markdownfield will parse the Markdown, render it, sanitise it with [bleach](https://github.com/mozilla/bleach), and store it in `RenderedMarkdownField` for display to end users.
+When the model is saved, django-markdownfield will parse the Markdown, render it, sanitise it with [bleach](https://github.com/mozilla/bleach), and store the result in a `RenderedMarkdownField` for display to end users.

 ## Implementation
 Implementing django-markdownfield is simple.
 See the below example.